pluf/di/doc/lazy-injection.md

----
-layout: documentation
-current_menu: lazy-injection
----

 # Lazy injection

-This feature should not be confused with lazy initialization of objects: **PHP-DI always creates objects only when they are requested or injected somewhere.**
+This feature should not be confused with lazy initialization of objects: **Pluf DI always creates objects only when they are requested or injected somewhere.**

 Lazy injection goes further than this: it allows to defer the creation of an object's dependencies to the moment when they are actually used, not before.